A worker who is receiving benefits under the insurance plan, or who is entitled to do so, is required to:

 - co-operate in health care measures the WSIB considers appropriate

-- undergo an examination by a health professional selected and paid for by the WSIB
+- undergo an examination by a health professional selected and paid for by the WSIB, and

-- undergo an examination by a health professional selected and paid for by the employer if directed by the WSIB
+- undergo an examination by a health professional selected and paid for by the employer if directed by the WSIB, and

-- co-operate in all aspects of work reintegration (WR), including work transition (WT) assessments and plans.
+- co-operate in all aspects of the return-to-work (RTW) process, including RTW assessments and plans.

 If a worker does not fulfill these obligations, the worker's benefits may be reduced or suspended.